 In March 2014 the Arc of Appalachia Preserve System led a coalition of non-profits – The Archaeological Conservancy, Heartland Earthworks Conservancy, and Rivers Unlimited – in successfully buying Junction Earthworks off the auction block in a dramatic three week span of time.
 Thanks to the overwhelming support of the general public and the media’s spotlighting of the campaign, the Coalition was able to place the winning bid on the 193-acre preserve.
 Click on More Information to read articles telling the many stories connected with this heady three week long campaign.
 Click on A Gallery of Givers to see just a few of the many people who made Junction’s save possible.

-Junction is a natural treasure too!
+Junction Earthworks Preserve is a natural treasure too!

-Junction has both aquatic and terrestrial treasures.
-Because of Paint Creek’s exceptional water quality and wildlife habitat, the section of Paint Creek that borders Junction Earthworks is rich in fish, aquatic insects and fresh water mussels.
+Junction and Steel have both aquatic and terrestrial treasures.
+Because of Paint Creek’s exceptional water quality and wildlife habitat, the section of Paint Creek that borders Junction Earthworks Preserve is rich in fish, aquatic insects and fresh water mussels.
 On Junction’s land base, 73 acres that was previously a soybean field was planted by Arc staff and volunteers with prairie seeds designed to attract birds and insect pollinators.
 Hikers can enjoy successions of outstanding floral showcases from June through August, as well as sightings of rare grassland birds which have already returned and are successfully breeding in what is called Dickcissel Prairie.
 See Natural History.

 Ancient Peoples’ Heartland – the Hopewell Culture